sandeep-sparrow/connectify-backend/README.md

 ## Future Developments

-We are ceaselessly working to enhance and expand Connectify.
 Future updates will include a broader range of games and improved user interactions.
-Stay tuned for more!

-We welcome your feedback and contributions to Connectify.
 Feel free to submit issues and pull requests.